tekendra-timsina/CICD-Pipeline-Education-app/README.md

 # Education-App
-An online education webapp created using auto DevOps envirnment(CICD Pipeline)
+An online education webapp created using auto DevOps envirnment(CICD Pipeline).
+A project work done for Amiedu during DevOps course.

 Hello all!